mike-source/sage/documentation/DOCUMENTATION.md

 - To be suitable for smaller mobile screens, components need to work at **320px wide**.
 - If the max *layout* container width is 1200px, in a 1-1-1-1 Col layout, each ('size 8') block would be **300px wide**.
-- As the viewport is narrowed and gets close to a media query breakpoint (like near 800px in the example SCSS snippet above) our 4 columns in the 1-1-1-1 layout still display '4 accross' horizontally, down to 800px viewport width.
+- As the viewport is narrowed and gets close to a media query breakpoint (like near 800px in the example SCSS snippet above) our 4 columns in the 1-1-1-1 layout still display '4 across' horizontally, down to 800px viewport width.
 At this size the smallest desktop block size works out to approx **200px wide**.

 Based on this information simply designing every possible *component* to work at 200px width, up to 1200px width (i.e. every possible *block* width) would cover all possibilities.

-The liklehood of being able to design such flexible *components* that work at all those sizes is obviously quite slim!
+The likelihood of being able to design such flexible *components* that work at all those sizes is obviously quite slim!
 This is why anything more than very basic component design is something that needs to be thought out carefully **before any code is written** (and why we have a design process in place that puts a strong focus on **wireframing** everything beforehand, even if it is on paper).

 Take a look at this simplified wireframe of a *template*, made up of a series of 6 *layouts*: